yangcaoai/Awesome-Open-Vocabulary-Perception/README.md

 This repo mainly focuses on the open-vocabulary perception tasks (both 3D and 2D).
 Please pull requests or email me by `yangcao.cs@gmail.com` if you want to recommend papers.

-If you are interested in related tasks, you can reach me out by discord account: yangcao#9724 or WeChat: 85298328912.

 ## 3D